shitwolfymakes/CQPropertyView/README.md

    + libtre.so.5

 ## Download and Installation
-There is a turn-key build script in `tools/build.sh` To use:
+There is a bootstrap script in `tools/bootsrap.sh`
+To use:
 - `git clone git@github.com:shitwolfymakes/CQPropertyView.git`
 - `cd CQPropertyView/tools`
-- `sudo chmod +x tools/build.sh`
+- `chmod +x tools/bootsrap.sh`
-- `./build.sh` (don't run with sudo or the permissions will get broken)
+- `./bootsrap.sh` (don't run with sudo or the permissions will get broken)

-This will download colinw7's dependencies into `external/` and then build each before building `src/` and `test/`
+This will install required packages, download colinw7's dependencies into `external/`, and then build each before building `src/` and `test/`